Announce the goal for each person is to tag the head of their own shadow with their own physical hand.

-Clearly, no equipment is necessary to enjoy this exercise, but a bright sunny day or a high-powered spotlight are very useful.
+Clearly, no equipment is necessary to enjoy this exercise, but a bright sunny day or a high-powered spotlight is very useful.

-This activity was inspired by a curious three-year old, whom like many of us chasing after a goal or trying to solve a problem, discovered the solution only after what appears to be failure or our lowest moment.
+This activity was inspired by a curious three-year-old, who like many of us chasing after a goal or trying to solve a problem, discovered the solution only after what appears to be a failure or our lowest moment.
 Turns out success is often found through failure or in this case, falling flat on your face!

 Success is found when participants discover a way to reduce the length or size of their shadow.
 This usually occurs by crouching or laying on the ground making the head of the shadow reachable by the individual’s actual hand.
 No need to give this away.
 Allow the solution to emerge and take note of the reactions and comments that occur.